vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-airgap-vsphere-deploy.md

 NSX ALB is deployed in Write Access Mode mode in the vSphere Environment.
 This mode grants NSX ALB Controllers full write access to the vCenter which helps in automatically creating, modifying, and removing SEs and other resources as needed to adapt to changing traffic needs.

 For a production-grade deployment, it is recommended to deploy 3 instances of the NSX ALB Controller for high availability and resiliency.
-To know more about how NSX ALB provides load balancing in the Tanzu Kubernetes Grid environment, please see the official [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-install-nsx-adv-lb.html)**
+To know more about how NSX ALB provides load balancing in the Tanzu Kubernetes Grid environment, please see the product [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-install-nsx-adv-lb.html)

 Below is the sample IP and FQDN set for the NSX ALB controllers: